-Trump challenged on his early bid to reopen economy
+States reject Trump talk of restarting U.S. economy early

 “Markets will react badly because they have learned that this approach doesn’t work,” Axel Merk, chief investment officer of Merk Investments, said.
 “From a medical point of view, you have to break the exponential growth and you do that with shelter in place policies.”

-After taking a beating for most days in recent weeks, Wall Street jumped at the open on Tuesday amid signs that Washington was nearing a deal on a $2 trillion package to rescue the economy from coronavirus.
+After taking a beating for most days in recent weeks, Wall Street bounced from three-year lows on Tuesday amid signs that Washington was nearing a deal on a $2 trillion package to rescue the economy from coronavirus.
+All three main U.S. stock indexes jumped more than 5%.

-The Dow Jones Industrial Average .DJI rose 1,130.26 points, or 6.08%, at the open.
-Oil jumped 3% towards $28 a barrel, supported by steps by the U.S. Federal Reserve to bolster the economy and hopes for a deal on the aid package.

 Negotiators predicted the U.S. Senate could pass the stimulus bill, which includes financial aid for ordinary Americans, small businesses and critically affected industries, as soon as Tuesday.